-Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Design and O perations 1 Engineered Containment Expected degree of engineered containment and/or controls required.
-Calculate landfill footprint areas, excavation volumes, height, and airspace for each alternative.
+Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Design and O perations , Engineered Containment Expected degree of engineered containment and/or controls required. ■ Calculate landfill footprint areas, excavation volumes, height, and airspace for each alternative.
 The expected cut and fill and any additional earthworks for each 'Alternative Method' will be estimated.
 Expected differences in operations between alternatives.
-Rank each alternative based on the differences Describe advantages and disadvantages of the 'Alternative Methods'. (excavation, cover and fill requirements).
+Rank each alternative based on the differences.
+Describe advantages and disadvantages of the 'Alternative Methods'.
+Prepare overall materials balance (excavation, cover and fill requirements).
 Establish a geotechnical model for the Site and complete a geotechnical assessment of preferred alternative (the expected settlement performance and stability of the landfill configuration).
-Assess the effects that short and long-term settlements may have on (on-site subsurface investigations, geotechnical reports).
-Topographic mapping, soils Financial Costs associated with implementation of expansion alternatives. ■ Estimated cost for alternative designs.
+Assess the effects that short and long-term settlements may have on the operations of the new cells.
+Develop an estimate of the quantity of leachate generated from the expansion.
+Prepare conceptual design of leachate collection system.
+Annual environmental monitoring reports.
+Results of Hydrologic Evaluation of Landfill Performance model.
+Currently approved design and operations report.
+Existing site-specific studies (on-site subsurface investigations, geotechnical reports).
+Topographic mapping, soils mapping, available water well records.
+O. Reg.
+232/98.
+Commercial software specifically developed to assess slope stability.
+Financial Costs associated with implementation of expansion alternatives.
+Estimated cost for alternative designs.
 Identify potential cost implications of alternatives.
 Rank each 'Alternative Method' based on the differences.
 Describe advantages and disadvantages of 'Alternative Methods'.
 Develop an estimate of probable cost for construction and operation for the preferred alternative.
 Existing cost information from Stelco.
 Description of preferred 'Alternative Method' landfill design.